 Ascension Cathedral (Zenkov cathedral) is located in the very center of a park just next to the park of 28 Panfilov guards park and is regularly featured in postcards and magnets.
 The 50 meters tall Cathedral was built in 1904-1907 according to the design by architect Zenkov.
 It has withstood all earthquakes including the most crushing earthquake of 1910 when the city practically turned into ruins.
 Church services were resumed in the Cathedral in 1997.

 What to Do in Almaty

-Perhaps every resident of Almaty knows about Baraholka bazaar that sits in parallel to main Ryskulova Prospect.
+Almost every resident of Almaty knows about Baraholka bazaar that sits in parallel to the main Ryskulova Prospect.
 It is the cheapest place to shop in Almaty, though you should expect a crowded place where local vendors sell mostly Chinese made items or clothing.
 Nevertheless one can get there interesting souvenirs from the bazar.
 As in any other bazaar, bargaining is expected.
 Salesmen both inside and outside offer anything and everything: Food and beverages, clothing, furs, household equipment, building materials, technical equipment, junk and branded goods at wholesale prices or even less.

 Relax in the Spas

 “Tau-Dastarkhan” spa is located at the beginning of the Alma Arasan gorge South from Almatyand is an unique high-mountain entertainment complex.
 Here you can stay at the hotel, swim in the pools or relax in the sauna.
 The complex also has everything needed for children and several restaurants.
 The spa is located at the foot of the Zaili Alatau, in the most picturesque place.